 Did you know that you can get financial aid in addition to your benefits?
 There is more that Centenary University is doing to support you financially during your education.

-Centenary University offers up to a 30% tuition discount to veterans who do not qualify for the Yellow Ribbon component of the Post-9/11 GI Bill™ or for education benefits under Chapter 31.
-To qualify, please submit a copy of your DD214 reflecting honorable discharge to the Office of Veteran Services at Centenary University.
+Centenary University offers up to a 30% tuition discount to honorably discharged veterans.
+Please submit a copy of your DD214 to the Office of Veteran Services at Centenary University.
 If it is determined that you are eligible for the discount, the Office of Veteran Services will notify the University Bursar in the Office of Student Accounts.

 Military Tuition Assistance (TA) through Service Branches

 Each service branch has its own Tuition Assistance application process, policies, procedures, and restrictions.
 To learn more, visit your local installation education center.
 The following links will provide some additional program and contact information.